CHARLES W. MORGAN

 The Charles W. Morgan is the last of an American whaling fleet that numbered more than 2,700 vessels.
 Built and launched in 1841, the Morgan is now America’s oldest commercial ship still afloat – only the USS Constitution is older.

-Over an 80-year whaling career, the Morgan embarked on 37 voyages between 1841 and 1921, most lasting three years or more.
+Over an 80-year whaling career, the Morgan embarked on 37 voyages with most lasting three years or more.
 Built for durability, not speed, she roamed every corner of the globe in her pursuit of whales.
 She is known as a “lucky ship,” having successfully navigated crushing Arctic ice, hostile natives, countless storms, Cape Horn roundings and, after she finished her whaling career, even the Hurricane of 1938.

 After her whaling days ended in 1921, the Morgan was preserved by Whaling Enshrined, Inc. and exhibited at Colonel Edward H.R.
 Green’s estate at Round Hill in South Dartmouth, Massachusetts, until 1941.
 In November of that year, the Morgan came to Mystic Seaport where she has since dominated the waterfront at Chubb’s Wharf.

 The whaleship was designated a National Historic Landmark by order of the Secretary of the Interior in 1966, and she is also a recipient of the coveted World Ship Trust Award.
 Since her arrival at Mystic Seaport more than 20 million visitors have walked her decks.
-Where once she hunted and processed whales for profit, her purpose now is to tell an important part of our nation’s history and the lessons that history has for current generations.
+Where once she hunted and processed whales for profit, her purpose now is to tell an important part of our nation’s maritime heritage and the lessons that history has for current generations.

 At Mystic Seaport the Charles W. Morgan has been given a new lease on life; however, her future vitality depends on continual preservation.
 A major program of restoration and preservation was begun in 1968 to repair her structurally, and during the course of this work, it was decided to restore her to the rig of a double-topsail bark, which she carried from 1867 through the end of her whaling career.
 She appears as she was during most of her active career.